webmeshproj/webmesh-vdi/README.md

       - For now see the API docs, the [example `helm` values](deploy/examples/example-ldap-helm-values.yaml), and the example [`VDIRole`](hack/glauth-role.yaml).
 There are corresponding examples for the `oidc` auth as well.

+  - App metrics to either scrape externally or view in the UI.
+More details in the `helm` doc.

 ### TODO

   - "App Profiles" - I have a POC implementation on `main` but it is still pretty buggy